-Notice the special flooring from which the plaza square was built.
-Despite the brilliant design, Michelangelo did not live enjoy his work, for he passed away some time before the construction was completed.
+Notice the special flooring from which the square was built.
+Despite the brilliant design, Michelangelo did not live to enjoy his work, for he passed away some time before the construction was completed.

-In the center of the square you can see the bronze statue of the Roman Emperor "philosopher" Marcus Aurelius.
+In the center of the square you can see the bronze statue of the Roman Emperor and philosopher Marcus Aurelius.
 This is only a reconstruction of the original statue which is located inside the museum.